 - In case of strong winds, check your fruit tress, particularly if they are young.
 Firm the soil around the roots and check whether there are any loose stakes or broken ties.

 - Think of wildlife – now it’s getting hard for birds and invertebrates trying to survive the winter.
 Don’t be too eager to tidy up your garden and get rid of leaves, twigs and flower heads as many creatures such as overwintering lacewings and ladybirds might have found the perfect spot to hibernate.
 See here for more tips on what you could do to help our garden friends this month.
-The RSPB also have interesting monthly advice on wildlife gardening.

 - Feed the birds – Provide a source of water and food for birds.
 Fat balls mixed with seeds are cheap and readily available in shops but if they are encased in wire mesh it’s best to remove this as it can trap birds or injure them.
 Fat balls are also easy to make.
 Mix one third uncooked suet or lard with a mixture of sunflower seeds, cooked rice, dried fruit, uncooked oatmeal and cheese.
 Hang in a wire bird feeder or smear onto pine cones and hang.